Interdisciplinarity & Intermediality, Maastricht

 Artistic coordination: Woody Richardson Laurens, Peter Missotten

-The project discriminates 4 working stadia and will take place within 7 weeks:
+The project discriminated 4 working stadia and took place within 7 weeks:

 - Artistic research (first week)